AI coloring worksheet icon

 Can I make holiday pages?

 Yes.
-Keep the scene general, inclusive, and age-appropriate.
+Keep scenes general, inclusive, original, and age-appropriate.